-Knickey’s size-inclusive organic cotton panties are for wearing every day.
+Formerly called Knickey, Subset’s size-inclusive organic cotton panties are for wearing every day.
 Their styles are all available in a range of solid colors.
-If you’re not sure which style to get, I recommend trying out several different ones with their Starter Set.
+If you’re not sure which style to get, I recommend making your own set (you can save by getting 3 or more pairs).

 Everything is made with GOTS certified organic cotton and non-toxic dyes in Fair Trade factories in India.
 They’re OEKO-TEX certified, too.
 They do use a little bit of elastane (5%) for stretch.

-My Take: I’ve been wearing Knickey’s underwear for years now—ever since they first launched, actually.
+My Take: I’ve been wearing Subset underwear for years now—ever since they first launched, actually.
 And I think they’ve actually gotten better over the years in the construction and durability.
-All of Knickey’s underwear is super comfortable; I wear them during my workdays, to bed, when I’m not feeling well, etc.
+All of Subset’s underwear is super comfortable; I wear them during my workdays, to bed, when I’m not feeling well, etc.

 Their high-waisted thong is one of my favorite pairs of undies.
 I wear them with my high-waisted jeans and I feel comfortable and protected, but without any bunching.